Classical Studies

 Can I take courses P/NP for the Classical Studies major or minor?

 No, P/NP courses cannot be used towards the major or minor.
-Courses must be taken for a letter grade and be passed with a grade of C- or better.
+Courses must be taken for a letter grade and be completed with a of C- or better.

-Do I have to know Latin or Greek to minor?
+Do I have to know Latin or Greek?

-A knowledge of the ancient languages is not required for the minor; however, you are welcome to take Latin or Greek courses to count towards the minor.
+A knowledge of the ancient languages is not required; however, you are welcome to take Latin or Greek courses to count towards the major or minor.
+For the major, if you do not want to take language classes, see the "cultures emphasis track."

 Can I test into a higher level of Greek or Latin?